rust-lang/book/second-edition/nostarch/chapter12.md

 This pattern is all about separating concerns: *main.rs* handles running the program, and *lib.rs* handles all of the logic of the task at hand.
-Because we can't test the `main` function directly, this structure lets us test all of our program's logic by moving it into functions in *lib.rs*.
+Because we can’t test the `main` function directly, this structure lets us test all of our program’s logic by moving it into functions in *lib.rs*.
 The only code that remains in *main.rs* will be small enough to verify its correctness by reading it.
-Let's re-work our program by following this process.
+Let’s re-work our program by following this process.

 ### Extracting the Argument Parser

-First, we'll extract the functionality for parsing arguments.
-Listing 12-5 shows the new start of `main` that calls a new function `parse_config`, which we're still going to define in *src/main.rs* for the moment:
+First, we’ll extract the functionality for parsing arguments.
+Listing 12-5 shows the new start of `main` that calls a new function `parse_config`, which we’re still going to define in *src/main.rs* for the moment:

 Filename: src/main.rs